liviagama/inspecao-visual-superficie/README.md

 ## Disclaimer

-Personal study project, written from scratch.
-It contains no code, data, or parameters from any team or organization I've been part of.

 Detailed technical documentation of every non-obvious pipeline decision (what CLAHE is, the difference between global and adaptive thresholding, what morphological opening and closing do, how IoU is computed, why a false